ii/xds-test-harness/README.md

 # Run the example

-To see this in action, clone and navigate to this repo, and start a target server:
+To see this in action, clone and navigate to this repo and start a target server:

 ``` sh
 git clone https://github.com/ii/xds-test-harness
 cd xds-test-harness
 go run example/go-control-plane/main/main.go
 ```

-This starts up a simple implementation of the [envoy proxy go control plane](https://github.com/envoyproxy/go-control-plane/) with an adapter integration.
+(This starts up a simple implementation of the [envoy proxy go control plane](https://github.com/envoyproxy/go-control-plane/), with the suite adapter integreated.)

-In another terminal, navigate to this repo and run the suite:
+Run the suite in another terminal window:
 ``` sh
 cd xds-test-harness
 go run .
 ```

-You can also see detailed logging of the tests in action with
+To run the suite with detailed logging, you can run:
 ``` sh
 go run . --debug
 ```